-The LD@school project is a project of the Learning Disabilities Association of Ontario.
-Our team is made up of a number of full-time and part-time individuals who are passionate about ensuring the success of all students with learning disabilities in classrooms across Ontario.
+The LD@school team is made up of a number of full-time and part-time individuals who are passionate about ensuring the success of all students with learning disabilities in classrooms across Ontario.
 Below is a complete listing of LD@school Team members:

 - Julia Ferrari, Literacy Development Project Manager at Learn Different and a sessional lecturer, OISE